rodrigovaldes/airbnb-/src/findings.md

 Classification model
 --------------------

 To analyze this claim analytically, I trained a classification model based on text.
-The accuracy of this model is 0.8 in the development set, and 0.78 in the development test set.
-Then, this model increases the accuracy more than 50% against random.
+The accuracy of this model is 0.82 in the development set, and 0.82 in the development test set.
+Then, the accuracy of the model is 64% bigger than random.

-Now, I present the most interesting weights from this model.
+Please find below the most interesting weights of the model.

 ### Words associated with positive reviews